Choosing the right spot for your restaurant

 Your visibility is important!
 Few restaurants manage to be successful as the best kept secrets in town.
 Check the foot traffic, car traffic and parking options in your area and if your ideal client would travel to where you are.

-It is important to do a small financial revision of several points, let's talk about those points step by step:
+It is important to do a small financial run of several points, let's talk about those points step by step:

-A) Your expenses: It is important that you know what the recurring expenses will be from month to month; wages, rent, services, supplies, etc. Having an idea of this we move on to the next point -
+1. Your fixed costs It is important that you know what the recurring expenses will be from month to month; wages, rent, services, inputs, etc. Having an idea of this we move on to the next point -

-B) The price of your menu and the cover rate: If we reduce the number of seats, we have to increase the revenue per seat; either through more consumption per table or more table covers per day.
+2. The price of your menu and the changes of table If we reduce the number of seats, we have to increase the revenue per seat; either through more consumption per table or more table changes.
 Increasing the number of seats reduces the ticket price per table, but it may increase your kitchen costs.

-C) Menu + furniture: Your menu is directly connected to the number of tables you must have and the number of tickets you generate per table per day.
+3. Menu + furniture Your menu is directly connected to the number of tables you must have and the number of tickets you generate per table per day.
 The amount of tickets you sell per day is directly related to your furniture and setting!

 Once we know all this, we can start designing a place that takes into consideration ALL these aspects, your menu, your brand, your ideal client, your location, everything!